peter88213/novelyst/docs/usage.md

 You can either

 - launch the program by double-clicking on the shortcut icon, or
-- launch the program by dragging a yWriter project file and dropping it on the shortcut icon.
+- launch the program by dragging a *.yw7* project file and dropping it on the shortcut icon.

 ### Operation

-#### Open a yWriter project
+#### Open a novelyst project

-- If no yWriter project is specified by dragging and dropping on the program icon, the latest project selected is preset.
+- If no novelyst project is specified by dragging and dropping on the program icon, the latest project selected is preset.
 You can change it with **File > Open** or **Ctrl-O**.

 #### Move parts, chapters, and scenes